 On the first line of the input, there is a single positive integer $n$, telling the number of test scenarios to follow.
 Each test scenario begins with a line containing a single positive integer $m \le 100$, the number of vases in the collection.
 Then follow $m$ lines, one per vase, each with a pair of numbers, $s_ i$ and $d_ i$, separated by a single space, where $s_ i$ ($0 < s_ i \le 36$) indicates the shape of Mr Cheng’s $i$th vase, and $d_ i$ ($0 < d_ i \le 36$) indicates its decoration.

-For each test scenario, output one line containing the maximum $k$, such that there are $k$ shapes and $k$ decorations for which Mr Cheng’s collection contains all $k \cdot k$ combined styles.
+For each test scenario, output one line containing the maximum $k$, such that there are $k$ shapes and $k$ decorations for which Mr Cheng’s collection contains all $k \cdot k$ combinations of those shapes and decorations.

 |Sample Input 1||Sample Output 1|